Public Hearing on the Proposed Amendments to the National Minimum Criteria

 If you required special accommodations, we asked you to request those services through the Eventbrite pre-registration site before 5 p.m.
 (Eastern Time) on April 19, 2018 to allow sufficient time to arrange such accommodations.

-If you have any questions about this hearing, please send them through the web form below.
+If you have any questions about this hearing, please send them through our Contact Us web form.